 Our study used an object numerosity discrimination paradigm to quantify the perceived complexity of naturalistic scenes (schematic miniatures of living rooms and kitchens).
-We specifically tested whether typically structured scenes are perceived as less numerically complex, that is, whether the number of objects is underestimated in typically structured, compared to atypically structured scenes.
-Across two experiments, our study yielded three key results: First, participants were less sensitive to object numerosity when comparing two typically structured scenes, relative to comparing two atypically structured scenes.
-This suggests that grouping processes present in typically structured scenes hamper the accurate individuation of objects.
-Second, when comparing numerosity between a typically and atypically structured scene, the typically structured scene needed more objects to be judged as containing an equal number of objects to an atypically structured scene.
+We specifically tested whether typically structured scenes are perceived as less numerically complex-that is, whether the number of objects is underestimated in typically structured, compared with atypically structured scenes.
+Across three experiments, when comparing numerosity between a typically and atypically structured scene, the typically structured scene needed more objects to be judged as containing an equal number of objects to an atypically structured scene.
 This shows that grouping processes lead to a relative underestimation of object numerosity when scenes are structured in line with real-world regularities and thus allow for effective grouping of objects.
-Finally, we show that the underestimation of object numerosity for typically structured scenes is only observed for upright, but not inverted, scenes.
+This effect was replicated when the objects were shown on a textured background (rather than a uniformly white background) and was abolished when the scenes were viewed upside down.
 This shows that the effect is not related to low-level visual differences between the typically and atypically structured scenes.
-Together, our results show that participants reliably underestimate the complexity of a scene's object content when a scene is typically structured, suggesting that grouping processes render scenes less complex to the visual system than they appear to be.
+Together, these results show that participants reliably underestimate the complexity of a scene's object content when a scene is typically structured, suggesting that grouping processes